justinmeiners/efficient-programming-with-components/10_binary_counter.md

     and ["The games of Lewis Carroll"](http://www.bananagrammer.com/2009/10/games-of-lewis-carroll.html).

-    His book ["The Game of Logic"](https://en.wikipedia.org/wiki/The_Game_of_Logic) teaches formal logic through a board.
-This book is also available from [Project Gutenberg](https://www.gutenberg.org/ebooks/4763).
+    His book ["The Game of Logic"](https://en.wikipedia.org/wiki/The_Game_of_Logic) teaches formal logic using a board game.
+It is also available from [Project Gutenberg](https://www.gutenberg.org/ebooks/4763).

 [^alice-free-ebook]: The book is freely available from [Project Gutenberg](https://www.gutenberg.org/ebooks/11).